Will my private jet charter use the same airport as a commercial airline?

-It might sound silly, but at larger commercial airports it’s also easy for the pilot to get lost!
-Taxiing is usually taken for granted on commercial flights but, if a pilot is unfamiliar with an airport, you may end up heading the wrong way.
-This can cause embarrassment and takes the gloss off of the VIP experience.
+It might sound silly, but at larger commercial airports, it’s also easy for the pilot to get lost!
+Taxiing is usually taken for granted on commercial flights, but if a pilot is unfamiliar with an airport, you may end up heading the wrong way.
+This can cause embarrassment and take the gloss off of the VIP experience.

 Does it ever make sense to fly into or out of a commercial airport when flying privately?

 At times, it will certainly make more sense to use a commercial airport.
 For example, let’s say you’re flying commercially from Europe to JFK.
 Instead of driving to Farmingdale or Teterboro to board your private jet at a regional airport, it would be much easier if your private jet was already waiting for you at JFK.

 Similarly, you may need to reach a commercial airport to depart.
 For example, you may want to fly from Campo to Miami to catch a commercial flight from there to Europe.
 You shouldn’t get lost, as all transfers are taken care of by your broker – even within the same airport – usually through a car service.

 Are there more commercial airports or regional and private airports?

 There are far more regional and private airports than commercial airports; in the U.S. alone, there are some 5,000 available airports, but less than 500 of those offer commercial airline service.
 Private jets can access all commercial airports, but commercial airlines can’t get into those smaller airfields.

 Is it more cost effective for a private jet client to make use of a private airport or a commercial airport?